kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE CART? to get the current cart id.
 No, added a DEVSAV/DEVREST to save and switch

 Core Firmware Enhancements:

 * TODO Make sure to reafirm the CE SPI lines are down on boot before storage access otherwise could be bad

-* TODO Add stack checks and guardrails to be options on or off via hardware word bits. have a selection of off, low, mid, high levels of checks if possible
+* TODO Add stack checks and guardrails to be options on or off via hardware word bits. have a selection of off, low, mid, high levels of checks if possible.
+Have added bit set in firmware_init but the bit might be over written by other hardware settings
-* TODO Move DMARK to hardware word bit check

 * TODO CONFIG option to redirect key/display to ESP for a larger setup.
 Add call to esp putc in the dot command and a full frame draw in update display.